w3c/wai-curricula/content/designer/designer-modules.md

 ## Introduction
 {:.no-display}

-The designer modules guide the creation of courses that:
+The Designer Modules guide the creation of courses that:

 * explain how design principles and practices relate to accessibility
 * demonstrate and explain how accessible design enables people with disabilities to use websites and applications